OWASP/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 #### Mutual transport layer security

-In mTLS approach each microservice can legitimately identify who it talks to, in addition to achieving confidentiality and integrity of the transmitted data.
-Each microservice in the deployment has to carry a public/private key pair and uses that key pair to authenticate to the recipient microservices via mTLS. mTLS usually is implemented with a self-hosted Public Key Infrastructure.
-The main challenges using mTLS are: key provisioning and trust bootstrap, certificate revocation and key rotation.
+With an mTLS approach, each microservice can legitimately identify who it talks to, in addition to achieving confidentiality and integrity of the transmitted data.
+Each microservice in the deployment has to carry a public/private key pair and use that key pair to authenticate to the recipient microservices via mTLS. mTLS is usually implemented with a self-hosted Public Key Infrastructure.
+The main challenges of using mTLS are key provisioning and trust bootstrap, certificate revocation, and key rotation.

-#### Token based
+#### Token-based

-Token based approach works at the application layer.
-Token is a container and may contain caller ID (microservice ID) and its permissions (scopes).
-Caller microservice can obtain signed token by invoking special security token service using its own service ID and password and then attaches it to every outgoing requests e.g., via HTTP headers.
-Called microservice can extract token and validate it online or offline.
+The token-based approach works at the application layer.
+A token is a container that may contain the caller ID (microservice ID) and its permissions (scopes).
+The caller microservice can obtain a signed token by invoking a special security token service using its own service ID and password and then attaches it to every outgoing request, e.g., via HTTP headers.
+The called microservice can extract the token and validate it online or offline.
 ![Signed ID propagation](../assets/Token_validation.png)

-1. Online scenario:
+Online scenario:
-    - to validate incoming token microservice invokes centralized service token service via network call;
+To validate incoming tokens, the microservice invokes a centralized service token service via network call.
-    - revoked (compromised) token can be detected
+Revoked (compromised) tokens can be detected.
-    - high latency
+High latency.
-    - should be apply to critical requests
+Should be applied to critical requests.
-2. Offline scenario:
+Offline scenario:
-    - to validate incoming token microservice use downloaded service token service public key;
+To validate incoming tokens, the microservice uses the downloaded service token service public key.
-    - revoked (compromised) token may not be detected
+Revoked (compromised) tokens may not be detected.
-    - low latency
+Low latency.
-    - should be apply to non-critical requests
+Should be applied to non-critical requests.
-In most cases, token-based authentication works over TLS that provides confidentiality and integrity of data in transit.
+In most cases, token-based authentication works over TLS, which provides confidentiality and integrity of data in transit.

 ## Logging

-Logging services in microservice-based systems aim to meet the principle of accountability and traceability and help detect security anomalies in operations via log analysis.
+Logging services in microservice-based systems aim to meet the principles of accountability and traceability and help detect security anomalies in operations via log analysis.
 Therefore, it is vital for application security architects to understand and adequately use existing architecture patterns to implement audit logging in microservices-based systems for security operations.
-A high-level architecture design is shown in the picture below and based on the following principles:
+A high-level architecture design is shown in the picture below and is based on the following principles:

-- microservice writes a log message to a local file using standard output (via stdout, stderr)
+- Each microservice writes a log message to a local file using standard output (via stdout, stderr).
-- logging agent periodically pulls log messages and sends (publish) them to the message broker (e.g., NATS, Apache Kafka);
+- The logging agent periodically pulls log messages and sends (publishes) them to the message broker (e.g., NATS, Apache Kafka).
-- central logging service subscribes to messages in the message broker, receives and processes them.
+- The central logging service subscribes to messages in the message broker, receives them, and processes them.
 ![Logging pattern](../assets/ms_logging_pattern.png)

 High-level recommendations to logging subsystem architecture with its rationales are listed below.